vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 response.
 Chat proceeds in volleys, like tennis.
 The program inputs one or more sentences from the user and outputs one or more sentences back.

-In most common usage, what you build is a “chatbot”, a program that takes input from a human and outputs a response.
+In most common usage, what you build is a "chatbot", a program that takes input from a human and outputs a response.
 It converses with you.
 But I have also built a chatbot that is dedicated to reading a document.
 The input, in that case, is the entire document.
 What, if any, output it generates is up to its program.
 My program was designed to find the table